willyvvu/Three.js2DArmatureDemo/README.md

 ## Step 1 - Art

 The process starts with 2D art assets.
 I've filled the Step 1 folder with the reference material I used.
-The images can come in any source: drawn on a graphics tablet, photographs of real-world art, or in my case, screenshots.
+The images can come in any source: drawn on a graphics tablet, photographs of real-world art.

+*Disclaimer/Acknowledgement:* The reference art I used is absolutely wonderful, but it's not mine.
+I used screenshots from the game *Child of Light*.
+I only intend the art to be used for the purpose of demonstration.

 ## Step 2 - Slicing and Texture packing